Confessions of an Instagram Newbie

 According to our chapter on social media, one of our primary target markets – dietetics students and interns – is much more likely to be present on Instagram than on Facebook, Twitter, or LinkedIn.
 We might be able to reach dietetics educators and practitioners via those other platforms, but to reach students and new professionals Instagram is the place to be.

 I didn’t want to wait until the book was ready for market before getting started.
 I wanted plenty of time to learn this new platform and establish a profile and feed.
 As an expert in communication, it is imperative that I practice what I preach and be willing to learn how to use new channels of communication.

 Are you on Instagram?
-I invite you to connect with me at: https://www.instagram.com/nutritioncommunicator/
+If yes, I invite you to connect with me at: https://www.instagram.com/nutritioncommunicator/

 If you’re not, allow me to encourage giving this social platform a try.
 It is more casual than LinkedIn and appears to encourage a greater degree of engagement than Facebook or Twitter.
 I have certainly found posts on Instagram garner more reactions than any of those other platforms.